rawitat/gtypist_lessons/programming_quotes.typ

 S:In the good old days physicists repeated each other's experiments, just :to be sure.
 Today they stick to FORTRAN, so that they can share each other's :programs, bugs included.

+I:Robert Glass
+S:COBOL is a very bad language, but all the others (for business data processing) :are so much worse.

+I:Ed Post
+S:As long as there are ill-defined goals, bizarre bugs, and unrealistic schedules, :there will be Real Programmers willing to jump in and Solve The Problem, :saving the documentation for later.
+Long live FORTRAN!

+I:Larry Wall
+S:I knew I'd hate COBOL the moment I saw they'd used 'perform' instead of 'do'.

+I:Charles Petzold
+S:COBOL has almost no fervent enthusiasts.
+As a programming tool, it has roughly :the sex appeal of a wrench.

+I:Steven Feiner
+S:You can tell how far we have to go,
+ :when FORTRAN is the language of supercomputers.

+I:John Krueger
+S:A computer without COBOL and FORTRAN is like a piece of chocolate cake without :ketchup or mustard.

+I:Edsger W. Dijkstra
+S:COBOL is for morons.

+I:Edsger W. Dijkstra
+S:With respect to COBOL you can really do only one or two things: fight the :disease or pretend that it does not exist.

+I:Peter Gabriel
+S:The very architecture of almost every computer today is designed to optimize :the performance of FORTRAN programs and its operating-system-level sister, C.

+I:Jargon File
+S:COBOL: (Synonymous with evil.): A weak, verbose, and flabby language used by :card wallopers to do boring mindless things on dinosaur mainframes.

+I:Bertrand Meyer
+S:COBOL programmers are destined to code COBOL for the rest of their lives, :and thereafter.

+I:Ed Post
+S:If you can't do it in FORTRAN, do it in assembly language.
+If you can't do it :in assembly language, it isn't worth doing.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU